EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/RulesEngine.md

 setTag sets a tag.
 The claim remains till the scene is stopped.

-tagValue(n) returns the value of a tag.
-Both will add the tag to the list of "relevant tags"
+tagValue(n) or tv(n) returns the value of a tag.
+Both will add the tag to the list of "relevant tags".

+stv(n) is the same, but for string tags.

 All relevant tags create a variable $tag:name that lets you spy on the current value.
 These cannot be written to and are mostly for UI purposes.